JavonGil/osTicket-install-prereqs/README.md

     </td>
   </tr>
 </table>
-<p>- Now run back to the osTicket Installation Files folder on the Desktop.🏃‍♂️‍➡️ We need to unzip (osTicket-v1.15.8.zip).</p>
+<p>- Now run back to the osTicket Installation Files folder on the Desktop.
+We need to unzip (osTicket-v1.15.8.zip).</p>
 <p>- Right-click osTicket-v1.15.8.zip and select Extract... </p>
 <p>- Go ahead and extract the files into the osTicket-Installation-Files folder.
 You'll notice the new folder at the top.
 See Figure 28</p>
 <br/>